Art MacBaron O'Neill: Career

 O'Neill ruled over Oneilland south of Lough Neagh.
-He could speak fluent English unlike many of his relations.
+Unlike most Irish nobles, he could speak fluent English despite not being raised amongst English speakers.

-O'Neill fought alongside his brother during Tyrone's Rebellion (1594-1603).
+O'Neill fought alongside his brother during Tyrone's Rebellion (1593–1603).
 Despite a series of defeats against the Irish Army that culminated in the burning of their capital at Dungannon and retreat into the woods, they were able to agree the Treaty of Mellifont which restored them to royal favour under the new King James I. O'Neill and his brothers were pardoned for their past activities and had their lands restored to them.
-He died in 1618.